suika3-community/suika3/README.md

 - **Ray** (codename "光陰脚本"): The robust scripting language for Suika3.
-It utilizes a high-speed JIT compiler on desktop platforms (Ray JIT VM; codename "諏訪武叡") and can be compiled into native binaries (Ray AOT Compiler; codename "少彦智叡") for production or mobile environments, alongside the interpreter (Ray Run; codename "天満梅貴").
+It utilizes a high-speed JIT compiler on desktop platforms (Sun-Ray JIT VM; codename "諏訪武叡") and can be compiled into native binaries (Lunar-Ray AOT Compiler; codename "少彦智叡") for production or mobile environments, alongside the interpreter (Ray Run; codename "天満梅貴").
 Ray enables you to make not only VN but also generic 2D games.

 Although Suika3 is designed as a professional tool, you are absolutely welcome to use it just for fun — after all, fun is the driving force